A small word, a world of meaning.

 In the thick of the fray, there is no time to analyze motive, no place to check one's bearings, assess why we want to win.
 Check is seen as the half measure, the prelude to glory...but checkmate proves to be a hollow victory, Pyrrhic.
 One simply becomes the king one once beheld, and accession means concession of the one thing power cannot confer - hope.
-Enthronement begins to look like entombment, and brings the realisation that it is not the winning, but the playing, that lends the game meaning.
+Enthronement begins to look like entombment and brings the realization that it is not the winning, but the playing, that lends the game meaning.

 Staring at the checkered landscape, Peregrine Man must check his surroundings, because in that marble offering lies the promise of other games, worlds beyond the black and white, hope, and sweet abdication...after all, what is a crown but the encirclement of imagination?
 What is checkmate but a dead end?
 But check…well, that is merely a reassessment of one's position, a place to shift direction, change strategy, and formulate a new path.
-But he musn't tarry, for the clock is ticking, and Time a fading king still capable of imposing checks and balances upon his ambition.
+But he mustn't tarry, for the clock, is ticking, and Time a fading king still capable of imposing checks and balances upon his ambition.